Guidelines for other organised outdoor activities

 David Mangnall (Facilitator), Liz Thevenard, Joolz Matthews, Nathan Watson, Lynley Steward

 Liz Penman, Mark Smith

 Map Based Activities

 David Mangnall (Facilitator), Liz Thevenard, Joolz Mathews, Nathan Watson, Lynley Stewart

 David Mangnall (Facilitator), Gus Johannes, Alex Warriner, Philip Seed, Debbie Wanhill, Manu Schijf, Jonathan Hall

-Liz Penman (facilitator), Samara Nicholas, Manu Schijf, Tim WIlls, yuin Khai Foong.
+Liz Penman (facilitator), Samara Nicholas, Manu Schijf, Tim Wills, Yuin Khai Foong.

-David Mangnell and Bevan Smith
+David Mangnall and Bevan Smith

 Organisations who have funded this project include Education Outdoors NZ, Recreation Aotearoa, Sport New Zealand, Tourism Industry New Zealand Trust, Girls Brigade New Zealand, Scouts New Zealand and Christian Camping New Zealand.